 Live inflow and outflow monitoring

-- Debts being misreported as received
+- Debts that are incorrectly recorded as received

-- Typos and other errors
+- Typographical and other mistakes

 Automated debt tracking